BBai-Tips/bbai/FILE_HANDLING.md

  unchanged line
 ```

-## Caching

-Implement a caching mechanism in the bbai agent for frequently accessed files to reduce redundant loading.

 ## Version Control Integration

 - While direct access to git logs is not available, include relevant commit messages or summaries when significant changes occur